BIGTREE Medicare & Nursing Home

 Here’s what’s happening:

-But appeals take time.
-Meanwhile, families are paying the extra 6%.
+But policy changes take time.
+Meanwhile, families are paying the extra 8%.

-Facilities licensed under the Private Healthcare Facilities and Services Act 1998 by the Ministry of Health are classified as healthcare providers.
+Facilities licensed by the Ministry of Health under the Private Healthcare Facilities and Services Act 1998 (Act 586) are classified as private healthcare providers exempt from charging SST to Malaysian citizens.

-Result: Malaysian citizens pay ZERO SST.
+The result for Malaysian citizens: ZERO SST.
 Completely exempt.

 This exemption covers:

-Let me show you the real impact on a typical family:
+Let me show you the real impact on a typical Malaysian family:

 Scenario: 75-year-old mother requiring moderate nursing care